juandlizarazo/travelfever/README.md

 ![Travel to the US based on data from the National Travel and Tourism Office](https://github.com/juandlizarazo/travelfever/blob/master/figs/Travel%20to%20the%20US%20-%20Total.png)

-. description of your methods (feel free to describe anything you tried but abandoned) . output, conclusion, result in whatever form
-. explanation of model limitations, assumptions

 * To visualize the rich data that we found for air-travel we made a video to show the changing pattern of travel into the us.
 And with a greater resolution than was possible with the data from the Tourism Office we again explored the influx from several countries.

 [![Visualization of incoming air-travel into the USA](https://img.youtube.com/vi/6OUvG_YInZs/0.jpg)](https://www.youtube.com/watch?v=6OUvG_YInZs&feature=youtu.be)